Skip to main content

 • Public institutions - Schools, libraries, hospitals, universities

-* Population determined by U.S. Census Bureau data
+* Population determined by U.S. Census Bureau data.
+Dates reflect the DOJ Interim Final Rule extending compliance by one year.

 Compliance Timeline